Evolutional Ethics and Animal Psychology: Background

 Edward Payson Evans (1831–1917) was an American scholar with interests in literature, languages, and moral philosophy.
 He taught modern languages at the University of Michigan and later lived in Europe, where he contributed to the Allgemeine Zeitung of Munich.
-His published works covered a range of subjects, including German literature, linguistics, religious symbolism, and ethics.
+His published works covered German literature, linguistics, religious symbolism, and ethics.

-Evolutional Ethics and Animal Psychology followed his 1894 article "Ethical Relations Between Man and Beast", in which he criticised anthropocentric moral views and argued for broader ethical consideration of animals.
-In this earlier work, Evans engaged with religious and philosophical doctrines that excluded animals from moral concern, and called for a reassessment based on scientific understandings of animal psychology.
+Evolutional Ethics and Animal Psychology followed Evans's 1894 article "Ethical Relations Between Man and Beast", in which he criticized anthropocentric moral views and argued for broader ethical consideration of animals.
+In that article, Evans discussed religious and philosophical doctrines that excluded animals from moral concern, and called for a reassessment based on scientific understandings of animal psychology.

 Summary

 The ethical corollaries to Darwin's doctrine of the origin of species and to his theory of development through descent under the modifying influences of environment and natural selection have already passed these bounds of beneficence not only by demanding the mitigation of cruelty to slaves, but also by the abolition of slavery, and not only by inculcating the kind treatment of animals by individuals, but also by asserting the principle of animals' rights and the necessity of vindicating them by imposing judicial punishments for their violation.